PATIN-A Blog – Based on Experience

 1. First of all, the feathers should be washed (and degreased).
 For this purpose, please take 30°- 40°C warm water, add 1 teaspoon of washing-up liquid and a little bit of wool detergent.
 The feathers should remain in the suds between for 15 to 30 minutes to be completely clean and grease-free.
 Then rinse with clear water and press slightly.

-2. Completely dilute 5g of DYLON Multi-Purpose Dye in 1/2 a liter of boiling hot water.
+2. Completely dilute 5g of Dypro (DYLON) Multi Purpose Dye or Jacquard Acid Dye in 1/2 liter of boiling hot water.
 Pour the dye liquor in the cooking pot with hot water and stir.
 Add 1 tablespoon of vinegar (or 1 teaspoon of vinegar concentrate) per liter of water.
 A drop of washing-up liquid will decrease the water's surface's tension and so the dye can better penetrate the items to be dyed.

 4. Lay the feathers on kitchen paper or on a towel to dry, or dry them with the hairdryer.
 You can reshape large feathers over water vapour.